Blockstream/satellite/doc/hardware.md

 <sup>2</sup> A dual-satellite receiver is one capable of receiving from two satellites simultaneously in areas with overlapping coverage.
 This feature enables greater redundancy, higher bitrate, and faster blockchain sync times.
 Only the Pro Kit receiver can receive from two satellites simultaneously.

-<sup>3</sup> The SDR receiver is implemented in software and runs on the host computer.
-Hence, it uses the underlying CPU significantly.
+<sup>3</sup> The SDR receiver is implemented in software and runs on the host computer, using significant CPU resources.
 The Basic Kit receiver uses a dedicated receiver chip and only minimal resources from the host CPU.
 The Pro Kit and Base Station receivers are entirely standalone.

 <sup>4</sup> A multi-host receiver is one capable of feeding the received data to multiple hosts simultaneously on the local network.
 Only the Pro Kit and Base Station receivers can do so.
 In contrast, the SDR and Basic Kit receivers connect over USB to a single host and feed received data to this host only.